tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Security baseline on Azure.md

             - IIS is installed on web-1 via a DSC script from the GitHub repository.

             - paw-1 is used as a development machine for the labs to save on resources.
 A Paw workstation would not be used as a development machine in production with Visual Studio and SQL Management Studio.
-This was done to save on resource costs / setup complexity.
+This was done to save on resource costs and setup complexity.

        - SQL Azure Server with sample database.